hugovk/dvc/README.rst

    conda install -c conda-forge dvc

-Currently, it supports only python version 2.7, 3.6 and 3.7.
+Currently, it supports only Python version 3.6 and 3.7.

 Package
 -------